Condensation on double glazed windows is not common but it can happen.

 - “Glass with a Low-E coating on the internal surface can promote condensation more readily than uncoated glass.”

-The Low-E coating on the internal surface of your double glazed windows is likely doing its job by keeping warm air inside your home, thus raising the temperature on the internal surface relative to the exterior surface of glass.
+The Low-E coating on the internal surface of your double glazed windows helps to keep warm air inside your home, thus raising the temperature on the internal surface relative to the exterior surface of glass.
 And if the exterior surface of glass is cooler than the outside air temperature you might notice exterior window condensation.

-There are three places you are most likely to notice condensation on your double glazed windows and doors:
+There are three places you are most likely to notice condensation on your double glazing:

 1. Interior condensation